-As mentioned above the Six Figure Mentors program does actually contain some fairly good training, but in my opinion it is way too overpriced & I feel that because the program can be resold onto other people that it has been priced with commissions in mind as opposed to the value it provides to make the opportunity seem more lucrative.
+As mentioned above the Six Figure Mentors program does actually contain some fairly good training, but in my opinion, it is way too overpriced & I feel that because the program can be resold onto other people that it has been priced with commissions in mind as opposed to the value it provides to make the opportunity seem more lucrative.

 I also think The Laptop Entrepreneurs adds to the problem because it makes out like the whole thing is free when in reality it’s not.
-Yes you’re given access to a free video course through The Laptop Entrepreneurs but this has been put together with one intention & one intention only which is to get you to sign up to the SFM.
+Yes, you’re given access to a free video course through The Laptop Entrepreneurs but this has been put together with one intention & one intention only which is to get you to sign up to the SFM.

-Come the end of the video course you’ll find out that to continue with the training you’ll need to sign up to SFM’s Student Membership.
+Come to the end of the video course you’ll find out that to continue with the training you’ll need to sign up to SFM’s Student Membership.
 This is their cheapest level of membership yet it costs $29.95 just to apply & $25 per month if you go on to become a member.

-From there it gets more expensive as there are 2 higher level of memberships and you’ll be assigned a “coach” who’s real job is just to call you up or Skype you & push you into upgrading to the higher levels.
+From there it gets more expensive as there is 2 higher level of memberships and you’ll be assigned a “coach” who’s real job is just to call you up or Skype you & push you into upgrading to the higher levels.